VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 an additional LOFT approved by the TCPM and conducted by the center.

-instruction in an aircraft in those maneuvers and procedures unable to be accomplished
+instruction in an aircraft in maneuvers and procedures that cannot be accomplished

 requirements that are specified for an FSTD instructor plus the additional training requirements stated in §

 addition, if instruction is given in an aircraft from a required crewmember position, each instructor must hold a medical certificate

-and type rating and must maintain recency of flight experience as required by part
+and type rating, and must maintain recency of flight experience as required by part

 seat, the pilot in command (PIC) must be qualified and current as a flight instructor in the aircraft.

 in an aircraft may maintain recency of flight experience in an FFS, as authorized by §

 D. Designation of Instructors.

 1) The training center must authorize and designate each ground

 and flight instructor in writing who is qualified to provide instruction on behalf of the center.
 Authorization letters or records must include the following:

 • Instructor’s name,

 • Employee identification,

 • Initial qualification date for each authorized curriculum,

 • Curriculum/module/element name and course number (if appropriate), and

 • Other qualifying information the TCPM deems appropriate.

 to each training center require that the center maintain a list of qualified

 is authorized to conduct on behalf of the training center.
 The TCPM must advise

-the training center that all changes or additions to this list will require notification to the TCPM within 5 business days.
+the training center that all changes or additions to this list will require notification to the TCPM within 5 business-days.

 3-4355 SELECTION, TRAINING, AND DESIGNATION OF TRAINING CENTER EVALUATORS (TCE).